 Solutions are simple and challenging, propaganda is complicated and easy

-Now I don’t really want you to get it.
+As you see, I don’t really want you to get it.
 I don’t want you to succeed in fixing it, and I doubt you will even if you listen.
-The idea of poker players behaving well, of becoming cleaned up and interesting, of not forbidding, say, the very politics we are talking about at the table because they can’t handle it (think about how insipid the participants have to be in order to need this pitiful poker social rule) is to make the poker table a social hub of dynamic interest.
+The idea of poker players behaving well, of becoming cleaned up and interesting, of not forbidding, say, the very politics we are talking about at the table because we can’t handle it (think about how insipid the participants have to be in order to need this pitiful poker social rule) is to make the poker table a social hub of dynamic interest.
 Obviously, this is the answer: become interesting to women.
 It’s so simple yet so hard.

 Fortunately, that is the one thing I know we won’t do.
 Instead, we want to get the advertising team on it while we sweep NVG under the rug.
 Thinkfluencers, go!